Postgraduate enquiries (EPS)

 Students will gain the knowledge and skills to assess renewable energy resources, design appropriate renewable energy systems, evaluate the performance of these systems and assess the wider impacts of renewable energy development.
-The programme provides introductory courses to fundamental energy science and current energy issues, while the project-led courses focus on the design of renewable energy systems.
-The programme concludes with a research-led dissertation in the summer.
+The course provides introductory courses to fundamental energy science and current energy issues, while the project-led courses focus on the design of renewable energy systems.
+The course concludes with a research-led dissertation in the summer.

 Renewable energy research focuses on six main areas:

 - Wind and Marine Energy

 The aims of the course are to enable the students to:

 - develop detailed knowledge and critical understanding of the core skills in renewable energy resources, converters and systems